connervieira/HealthBox-Legacy/README.md

 ## Credits

-Special thanks to [https://github.com/An0nDev](https://github.com/An0nDev) on GitHub for developing the server backend that HealthBox depends on!
+Special thanks to [https://github.com/An0nDev](https://github.com/An0nDev) on GitHub for developing the server back-end that HealthBox depends on!